johannesgiorgis/personal-website/content/post/2019-02-16-introducing-datascience-challenges.md

 We got to working and ended up spending about 90 minutes before re-convening to see how much progress we had each made.
 We didn't even end up answering our original question.

-At a high level, we both ended up with very interesting insights which would require further time to dive deeper into.
-(As a teaser, did you know there is a Tech Meetup group in Vancouver with over 36,000 members when most (almost ~90%) are made up of ~1700 members?
+At a high level, we both ended up with very interesting insights which would need further time to dive deeper into.
+(As a teaser, did you know there is a Tech Meetup group in San Francisco, California with over 36,000 members when most (almost ~90%) are made up of ~1700 members?
 Crazy!)
 Again, we saw so many possibilities of taking the next steps.
 But this time, we were more disciplined!
-We decied to give ourselves 1 week to further explore the data, come up with insights and to blog about them.
+We decided to give ourselves 1 week to further explore the data, come up with insights and to blog about them.

 So what happened next?
 What brilliant insights did we learn about our local Meetups?

 ...Not much.
-Well, we hit a logistical issue - we were working off of one branch in our repo which we had both made changes to locally.
+Well, we hit a logistical issue - we were working from one branch in our repo which we had both made changes to locally.
 Yes, yes we could have easily solved it.
 That's not the point.
 We wanted to make it more clean, organized and easily accessible to folks.
 So we got to thinking...

 # A New Idea is Born